gve-sw/CLUS18-DEVNET-2897/lab/step3.md

 ### Step 3 - Adding the port type

 The first thing that we want to do is to define which type of port we will create.
-We could create an individual port, a port channel or a virtual port channel.
-For simplicity, we are going to implement the first two.
+According to the flow diagram, we could create an individual port or a port channel.

 Copy the following code in the __**templates/web_app/home.html**__ file.
 You must include it within the
 ```<div id="content-div" class="row">``` tag.